Director and Principle Investigator

 Rosie Shrout, PhD

-Rosie Shrout (she/her), PhD, is an Assistant Professor in Purdue University's Human Development and Family Science Department.
-She also has a courtesy appointment in Psychological Sciences, and is a faculty associate of both the Center on Aging and the Life Course and the Institute of Inflammation, Immunology, and Infectious Disease at Purdue.
+Rosie Shrout (she/her), PhD, is an Assistant Professor in the Psychology Department at the University of British Columbia and holds an adjunct appointment in Purdue University's Human Development and Family Science Department.
 As a social-health psychologist with training in psychoneuroimmunology and behavioral medicine, Rosie studies how stress affects couples’ relationships and health using dyadic, biobehavioral, and longitudinal methods.
 Her work has shown how couples' relationships influence psychological, behavioral, and physical health, including the immune, endocrine, and cardiovascular systems, and the gut microbiome.
+Her overarching goal to identify factors that put couples’ relationships and health at risk or that help couples grow closer and stronger during turbulent times.

 Rosie's work has been funded through competitive fellowships, awards, and grants.
-Most notable among these honors include the University of Nevada, Reno’s Most Outstanding Graduate Student Researcher, the Ohio State University’s Presidential Postdoctoral Fellowship, and an Early Career Investigator Award through the Indiana Clinical and Translational Sciences Institute and National Institutes of Health.
-She received an Emerging Scholar award from the Society for Personality and Social Psychology, Purdue University’s Award for Excellence in Research about Families, and the National Council on Family Relationship's Outstanding Paper award focused on families and health.
-Rosie serves on the Editorial Board for the Journal of Social and Personal Relationships and Personal Relationships, and the Early Career Editorial Board for Psychosomatic Medicine.
-Her work has been featured in multiple media outlets including NPR, BBC, and U.S. News and World Report.
+Most notable among these honors include the Association for Psychological Science Rising Star Award, a KL2 Early Career Investigator Award, and the Society for Personality and Social Psychology SAGE Emerging Scholar Award.
+Her work is highly regarded, with two Editor’s Choice distinctions for noteworthy contributions, Purdue University’s Award for Excellence in Research about Families, and the National Council on Family Relationship's Outstanding Paper award focused on families and health.
+Rosie serves on the Editorial Boards for the Journal of Social and Personal Relationships and Personal Relationships, and the Early Career Editorial Board for Biopsychosocial Science and Medicine.
+Her work has been featured in prestigious outlets, including NPR, BBC, and U.S. News and World Report.

 Rosie enjoys all things water --lakes, beaches, rivers, and pools--cuddling her cats Peach and Mango, and laughing and spending time with her friends and family.